rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 #### Symmetric Encryption: Same key used for encryption and decryption
 - Fast but low security
+- Both parties have to share the key beforehand

 #### Asymmetric Encryption:
 - Public and private key, mathematically related